jamesplease/redux-resource/docs/guides/labels.md

 });
 ```

-Now, if you were to run `getStatus` for this label, you would get the following
+Now when you call `getStatus` for this label, you get the following object:
-object:

 ```js
 {